microsoft/HighSecurityAPIM/README.md

 A lot of Azure PaaS platforms use both Azure Storage and Azure SQL services to get the job done across all three planes, or some combination of them.
 The classification of this backend traffic will need to be performed independently for each PaaS service that supports VNet Injection.
 For APIM, we will consider traffic to Azure Storage and Azure SQL as both control plane and data plane traffic, as the APIM reads and writes both types of data here.
 The bulk of the transfer does belong to data plane, however, so from a compliance or DLP perspective, APIM storage and SQL needs to fall into this same regulatory stance.

-# Internal vs External APIM
+# Internal vs External APIM [GitHub Pages]

-When you deploy APIM into your VNet (https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-vnet), you will have the choice of placing your APIM Gateway behind a Public Azure Load Balancer IP (External), or behind an Internal Azure Load Balancer IP (Internal).
+When you deploy [APIM into your VNET](https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-vnet), you will have the choice of placing your APIM Gateway behind a Public Azure Load Balancer IP (External), or behind an Internal Azure Load Balancer IP (Internal).
 The setting that actually determines this outcome is found under the “Virtual Network” settings of your APIM.
 You will see a choice of “External” or “Internal” for your VNet deployment.
 In either case, the actual APIM nodes themselves are build using private IPs from the subnet.
 Because high-security architectures often require moving endpoints to private network space and placing a firewall in front of the service, the “Internal” VNet mode is the ideal choice here.
 For hybrid motions, this Internal Gateway IP will be accessible over VPN and or ExpressRoute, such that on-prem clients do not have to use the Internet to contact your APIM Gateway.

-The Internal APIM deployment (https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-vnet#--routing) guide discusses in detail what will happen to your APIM management plane when you move in behind a private IP in your VNet.
+The [Internal APIM deployment](https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-vnet#--routing) guide discusses in detail what will happen to your APIM management plane when you move in behind a private IP in your VNet.
 The next section will dive into this in more detail.
 It is crucial that you read this solution carefully so you know how to design and access your APIM management plane.

 Management endpoints with Internal VNet mode.